 During construction period, complete/ partial traffic diversions on road will be required, as most of the construction activities are on the central verge of road.
 Traffic would get affected on the roads.
 Rather than completely blocking the roads it will be advisable to make the narrow portion of roads as one way to allow for operation of traffic together with construction activities.
 Advance traffic updates/ information on communication systems will be an advantage to users of affected roads.
 The rail corridor does not pose any serious risk to existing buildings since there is safe distance between buildings and proposed corridor except at a few places where shops and JJ clusters are affected due to the alignment.
-The JJ clusters at Savitri Ba Phule coloy at Ghatkopar east is going for redevelopment under SRA and the shops and JJ cluster at Ghatkopar Bus Stand road are being acquired by MCGM for road widening.
 Moreover, at many places station area would affect many buildings which may be avoided by suitably adjusting the station layouts.
 Special care has to be taken for safety of the structures during construction when they will be shifted for short duration.